Trump may extend UK visit to play golf

 He was due to arrive in the UK after attending a NATO summit on 11-12 July, and the main focus of the trip will be talks with Theresa May on 13 July.

-It will not be a full state visit but Mr Trump is expected to meet the Queen.
+It will not be a state visit but Mr Trump is expected to meet the Queen.

 Downing Street previously referred to Mr Trump's July trip as a "working visit", after he previously cancelled a trip amid claims he would face mass protests.